ovn-org/ovn/Documentation/internals/security.rst

 Step 1: Reception
 -----------------

-To report an Open vSwitch vulnerability, send an email to the ovs-security mailing list (see contact_ at the end of this document).
+To report an OVN vulnerability, send an email to the ovs-security mailing list (see contact_ at the end of this document).
 A security team member should reply to the reporter acknowledging that the report has been received.